Smoking and Quitting Smoking (cont.)

 - Find a local Internist in your town

-How are nicotine-containing products used safely?
+How can nicotine-containing products be used safely?

-Users of nicotine-containing products should understand that all of these products have side effects as well as effects on other underlying medical conditions such as diabetes mellitus, high blood pressure, asthma, and heart disease.
+Users of nicotine-containing products should understand that all of these products have side effects as well as effects on other underlying medical conditions such as diabetes, high blood pressure, asthma, and heart disease.
 Furthermore, these products can have interactions with other prescribed medications such as pain relievers, blood thinners, and high blood pressure medications.
 And finally, they do have their limitations.
 The following guidelines are to help you safely use these products to achieve your goal of quitting smoking.

 - Always read the labels and know the ingredients in the products.
 Never take more than the recommended dose without checking with your doctor first.

 - If you are pregnant or nursing a baby, seek the advice of a health professional before using any nicotine-containing product.

 - Do not use a nicotine-containing product if you continue to smoke, chew tobacco, use snuff, or other nicotine-containing products.